What is a joint replacement?

 The surgery is performed in a hospital or outpatient centre.
 The patient is anaesthetised so that they can’t feel pain during the operation.
 The surgeon will then remove damaged bone and cartilage from the joint and replace them with prosthetic parts, which may be made from metal, plastic, or ceramic.

-How to prepare for joint replacement
+How should I prepare for a joint replacement?

 In the weeks before the surgery, your doctor will run a series of tests, such as blood tests and a cardiogram to check your general health and plan the surgery.
 Your doctor will advise you on any preparation you will need to do for your particular operation.
 For many joint replacements, recovery can be a long process and may make movement difficult for a while – especially hip and knee replacements.
 For this reason, it is a good idea to plan ahead and make sure you have help and any assistive items, such as handrails or a shower bench after the surgery.